Home/ Cities/ South Africa/ Tembe

 Air Quality

-Running 12.5° below the seasonal average.
-Bring an extra layer.
+Running 5° below the seasonal average.
+Make plans outside.

 The week ahead